HTTPArchive/almanac.httparchive.org/src/content/en/2019/markup.md

 With this perspective in mind about what use of native/standard features looks like in the dataset, let's talk about the non-standard stuff.

-You might expect that many of the elements we measured are used only on a single web page, but in fact all one of the 5,048 elements appear on more than one page.
+You might expect that many of the elements we measured are used only on a single web page, but in fact all of the 5,048 elements appear on more than one page.
 The fewest pages an element in our dataset appears on is 15.
 About a fifth of them occur on more than 100 pages.
 About 7% occur on more than 1,000 pages.

 To help analyze the data, I hacked together a [little tool with Glitch](https://rainy-periwinkle.glitch.me).
 You can use this tool yourself, and please share a permalink back with the [@HTTPAchive](https://twitter.com/HTTPArchive) along with your observations.
 (Tommy Hodgins has also built a similar [CLI tool](https://github.com/tomhodgins/hade) which you can use to explore.)